-Many space and photography enthusiasts have taken images from the International Space Station files to create some rather stunning timelapse videos of earth and space, but the video we see below, created with images from the Messenger spacecraft, give viewers a unique view of planet earth.
+Many space and photography enthusiasts have taken images from the International Space Station files to create some rather stunning timelapse videos of earth and space.
+But the video we see below, created with images from the Messenger spacecraft, gives viewers a unique view of planet earth.
 As Messenger left the atmosphere on its way to Mercury, its Dual Imaging system captured hundreds of photos of earth, many of which we see in this sequence:

 Like This Article?